 The Research, Practicals, and Inspiration

-According to the research from this book, when graduated teens were asked: “What do you wish you did more of in your Youth Ministry?”
-There top 3 answers were:
+According to the research from this book, when graduated teens were asked, “What do you wish you had done more of in your Youth Ministry?”
+Their top 3 answers were:

 - Deeper Conversations